 Rule 13: Except in the fanciest of restaurants, vegetables are not there for garnish.
 They are meant to be eaten.

 Rule 14: Salad dressing is made from oil and vinegar (or, less frequently, lemon).
 Do not expect to find ‘blue cheese’ or ranch dressing—or any other kind of bottled dressing, for that matter.
-Dressings are not prepared separately and poured on the salad, but oil, vinegar and salt are added sequentially and each mixed with the greens.
-An exception is puntarelle, a kind of wild chicory, which are dressed with a garlic and anchovy dressing, which is prepared separately.
+You don’t prepare dressings separately and pour them on the salad.
+To dress a salad Italian-style, you add oil, vinegar and salt directly to the salad bowl and mix them with the greens.
+A rare exception is puntarelle, a kind of wild chicory, which are dressed with a separately prepared garlic and anchovy dressing.

 Beverages

-Rule 15: Cappuccino is drunk only in the morning, and never after a meal.
-Coffee (always an espresso) is drunk after you’re finished eating.
+Rule 15: Drink cappuccino only in the morning, and never after a meal.
+The “rule” is you don’t drink cappuccino after 11 am.
+And you drink coffee—always an espresso, not a cappuccino— after you’ve finished eating not with your food.
 It does not accompany dessert or any other part of the meal.

 Rule 16: Mineral water and/or wine are the beverages of choice to accompany your meals.
-Beer is becoming increasingly popular, especially with pizza.
-Avoid soda pop, milk and, as mentioned above, coffee.
-(NB: I’ve seen some young Italians drink Coke with their meals, especially with pizza.
-Ugh…) And PS: It is said to bring bad luck to toast with anything but wine.
+That said, beer is becoming increasingly popular, especially with pizza.
+Avoid milk and, as mentioned above, coffee.
+I’ve seen some young Italians drink Coke with their meals, especially with pizza.
+Sigh… And PS: It is said to bring bad luck to toast with anything but wine.

 Table Manners